About

 Publication Ethics & Publication Malpractice Statement

 International Journal of iRobotics aims to publish topics of robotics research and engineering applications with rigorous peer review.
-Manuscripts that exhibit plagiarism, a duplicate submission, fabrication, ghostwriting or undisclosed conflicts of interest will not be accepted.
+Manuscripts that exhibit plagiarism, duplicate submissions, fabrication, ghostwriting, or undisclosed conflicts of interest will not be accepted.
 We adhere to the ethics and publication malpractice standards outlined by the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.
 For further information, please refer to https://publicationethics.org.

 Duties of Editors